-- E-governace area Details Planning and Development For All Statutory body meetings, action taken on decisions is maintained digitally.
+E-governace area Details Planning and Development For All Statutory body meetings, action taken on decisions is maintained digitally.
 The student life cycle management module of SAP which governs the day to day aspects of Academics is also maintained through ERP Administration Checklist of maintenance of infrastructure, facilities management and AMC details are maintained digitally Finance and Accounts Procurement, Inventory and Payments of all items purchased is through Materials Management Module in SAP.
-Disbursement of Salary and Leave Management is through an Online Porta Student Admission and Support In the wake of the pandemic, the entire admission process was conducted online.
-The undergraduate entrance exa of NMIMS University NPAT was conducted as a remotely proctored online exam in June 2020.
+Disbursement of Salary and Leave Management is through an Online Portal Student Admission and Support In the wake of the pandemic, the entire admission process was conducted online.
+The undergraduate entrance exam of NMIMS University NPAT was conducted as a remotely proctored online exam in June 2020.
 Merit list generation, document verification, Group Discussion and Personal Interview were also conducted online.
 Payment of fees was also made online.
 Examination In the wake of the pandemic, all examinations were held online using Java portal of the University.
 The exams were remotely proctored using MS Teams, Google Meet and Zoom.
-All results were processed and declared or time in April/ May 2020.
+All results were processed and declared on time in April/ May 2020.
 Online assessment and onscreen marking was carried out.
-Question Bank creation an paper setting was introduced by using software Content Authority Engine (CAF
+Question Bank creation and paper setting was introduced by using a software Content Authority Engine (CAF) which also looks into the degree of difficulty.